- Q – Where can I find the MyEnvera app?

 - Alley parking is not authorized because it could prevent garbage trucks and emergency vehicles from reaching the end units.
 This requirement is strictly enforced for the safety of all community members.

 - Anchor Cove has towed vehicles in the past.
 If a vehicle is towed, the resident needs to contact the towing company.
 Signs are posted.
 Please refer to the Anchor Cove Parking Rules for details.

 - Bay Breeze HOA.
 Bay Breeze HOA does not have any specific parking rules or regulations.
 However, the governing documents do indicate that all street parking must be on a temporary basis.

-A – If you see a potential parking violation in an HOA parking lot or roadway, please contact HOA Manager Catherine Gangloff by phone at (813) 497-8139 or by email.
+- A – If you see a potential parking violation in an HOA parking lot or roadway, please contact HOA Manager Catherine Gangloff by email or by phone at (813) 497-8139.

 - Q – Who is responsible for calling the towing company to remove a car, truck, or trailer parked illegally in an HOA parking area or roadway?

 - A – Anchor Cove grants board members and/or community managers authority to tow cars, trucks, or trailers that are illegally parked in an HOA parking area or roadway; however, residents are not authorized to have a vehicle towed.
 Mirabay HOA and Bay Breeze HOA do not tow.

 - Q – If my vehicle was towed from an HOA parking area or roadway, who do I contact?